Reduced fees and returners

 It is the responsibility of the School/Faculty to identify when a reduction is required, Student Fees will not prompt you to submit a form.
 Student Fees are happy to provide guidance - please email UGfees@leeds.ac.uk or PGfees@leeds.ac.uk or call ext.
 36700 for support.

 Processes may change, refer to this page or the Student Fees team before completing your form or informing a student of the process.

-A Form 21 is used when the required tuition fee is charged but all or part of the tuition fee is paid from a University account.
+An FA1 form is used when the required tuition fee is charged but all or part of the tuition fee is paid from a University account.
 SAP account details need to be provided to with sufficient funds to cover the tuition fees.
-A Form 21 should be used in the following circumstances:
+An FA1 should be used in the following circumstances:

 - Reduce/waive fees due to an appeal, complaint, mitigating circumstances

 This may be a decision taken by the School or by the central Student Cases team.
 In either case, a reduction in tuition fees needs to be covered from a SAP account.
-When completing the Form 21 you must use GL code 56042 for Fee Waivers.
+When completing the FA1 form you must use GL code 56042 for Fee Waivers.

 - Scholarship or bursary